 The District does not provide additional buses for open-enrolled students; however, parents may sign up for an existing resident bus that their child can meet and ride.
 If the resident bus stop is less than two miles from the school, open-enrolled families will be assessed the bus transportation fee (see above).

-Elementary and middle school bus assignments
+Elementary, middle and high school bus assignments

 The annual transportation fee is $100 with a maximum cost per family of $250 per year.
 You can make a $50 deposit per student against your total fee amount, with the remaining balance due by October 31.

 If your household qualifies for the Free and Reduced Price School Lunch Program, please complete the Transportation Bus Registration Fee Form